Deuspheara/doc-processor/README.md

 Transform documents into structured data using state-of-the-art OCR and AI-powered extraction:

 - **🌐 Full-Stack Interface**: Modern React/Next.js web application with FastAPI backend
+- **� Authentication & User Management**: Secure user authentication and session management with Clerk
+- **💾 Real-time Backend**: Convex provides real-time database, file storage, and serverless functions
-- **📊 Visual Workflows**: Create and manage document processing workflows with React Flow
+- **�📊 Visual Workflows**: Create and manage document processing workflows with React Flow
 - **📄 Mistral OCR Integration**: Direct API integration with Mistral OCR for high-quality text extraction from PDFs and images
 - **🧠 LangExtract Power**: Structured information extraction using the LangExtract library with support for OpenAI, Gemini, and Ollama models
 - **🔧 Node-Based Processing**: Visual workflow builder with configurable nodes for OCR, AI extraction, validation, and data export
 - **⚡ Complete Pipeline**: Full document processing from upload to structured output in a single workflow
 - **🐳 Docker Ready**: Complete containerized setup with docker-compose
+- **📱 Multi-user Support**: Per-user document and workflow management with secure data isolation

 ## 🏗️ Architecture